acode/cli/README.md

 Limit the number of lines to show with the `-l` argument (or `--lines`).

-# Source Code
+# Sourcecode

-StdLib Source Codes are designed to streamline the creation of different types of projects.
+StdLib Sourcecode is designed to streamline the creation of different types of projects.
-Source Codes provide defaults for things like boilerplate code, workflows, and directory setup so you can get right to development and implementation of more complex functionality.
+Sources provide defaults for things like boilerplate code, workflows, and directory setup so you can get right to development and implementation of more complex functionality.
-You can create services from existing source codes, or create and share your own Source Codes.
+You can create services from existing source codes, or create and share your own sources.

-## Installing A Service from Source Codes
+## Installing A Service from Sourcecode

 You can create a service from a source code directly from the command line.
 To create a service using a source code, navigate to a StdLib root directory and run